 Introduction

 Relatively weak seismic performances of the Iranian local houses have been so far reported during several earthquakes.
-Nicolas Ambraseys 1982based on wide researches on the Middle East and Mediterranean earthquakes by the comparison between Anatolian and Iranian methods of construction, concluded that while vernacular buildings in Anatoly relatively modified to withstand earthquake shocks, Iranian traditional constructions did not have such adaptability in general.
+Nicolas Ambraseys (1982) carried out wide researches on the Middle East and Mediterranean earthquakes by comparing Anatolian and Iranian methods of construction.
+He concluded that while vernacular buildings in Anatoly relatively modified to withstand earthquake shocks, Iranian traditional constructions did not have such adaptability in general.
 Implementation of any notable modification in reconstruction process were some how rare in Iranian traditional buildings.
 This is how ever mostly true about the local settlements and traditional methods of construction in vernacular housings rather than architectural monuments of the region.
-Rey, Nishabour and Tabriz are some of important historical cities which were reconstructed several times with no seismic proof changes after successive earthquakes [1].
+Ray, Nishabour and Tabriz are some of important historical cities which were reconstructed several times with no seismic proof changes after successive earthquakes [1].

-The aftermath reconstructions also most of the time, began as soon as possible.
-There are several reports of cities which exactly were rebuilt on the ruins of previous collapsed buildings just few days after the disaster.
-Tsimbalenko 1893after the 1893 Quchan earthquakes mentioned experts’ great concern about the unhealthy condition caused by the relatively immediate reconstruction of the town on the ruins of buildings because of the dangers of decaying corps of human or animals buried under the ruins and the resulted corruptions.
-This quick reconstruction relatively represents the lowest amount of modification in traditional method of build implied aftermath [2].
+Mostly the aftermath reconstructions began soon after event.
+There are several reports of cities which exactly were rebuilt on the wreckages of previous collapsed buildings just few days after the disaster.
+Tsimbalenko (1893) mentioned the great concern of experts about the unhealthy condition after the 1893 Quchan earthquakes because of the dangers of decaying corps of human or animals buried under the ruins.
+This quick reconstruction relatively represents the lowest amount of modification in traditional method of construction implied aftermath [2].

 Beside this high vulnerability of local settlements mentioned above there are also several examples of earthquake resistant methods of construction in the region implied in local houses or monumental structures.
-As the dominant structures in northern part of Iran have been constructed with wood, these structures have had relatively more acceptable seismic performances rather than structures of the other part of the country.
-Use of wooden ties inside joints and also between arches, vaults and domes are of the most common traditional methods to improve seismic responses of buildings [3] In the central part of Iran which the dominant constructions are masonry structures.
-Strengthening vaulted and domed structures with ribs and use of buttresses inside walls are some other solutions that while were not primarily designed to withstand earthquakes, improve seismic performance of structures [3].
-There are also some rare reports on the implementation of wood inside the foundations in this region [1].
-In mountainous part of the country that wood can be found relatively more easily rather than arid areas use of this material inside walls as framed structures had been implied sporadically as an earthquake proof method of construction.
-Among all these experiences, the earthquake proof dwelling of Quchan which is mostly known as innovation rather than the modification was one of the successful methods of earthquake resistant construction.
+As the dominant material of structures in northern part of Iran was wood, these structures have had relatively more acceptable seismic performances rather than structures of the other parts of the country.
+In the central part of Iran with masonry dominant constructions, use of wooden ties inside joints and also between arches, vaults and domes is the most common traditional method to improve seismic responses of buildings [3].
+Strengthening vaulted and domed structures with ribs and use of buttresses against walls are some other solutions that improve seismic performance of structures [3].
+There are also some rare reports on the usage of wood inside the foundations in this region [1].
+In mountainous part of the country that wood can be found relatively more easily rather than arid areas use of wood inside walls as framed structures had been applied sporadically as an earthquake proof method of construction.
+Among all these experiences, the earthquake proof dwelling of Quchan which is mostly known as innovation rather than the modification was one of the successful methods of earthquake resistant construction while it should be mentioned that these dwellings mostly can be categorized as emergency shelters rather than the permanent housings.

 Successive earthquakes of Quchan from 1871 up to 1895 caused a unique situation which led to the innovation of local earthquake proof shelters.
 A high frequency of shocks and therefore the unsafe condition of local houses, beside the aim of relocation of the town forced people to design some temporary earthquake proof structures.
-The proper performance of these new shelters after 2 destructive earthquakes of 1893 and 1895 increased the faith of people, led to planning of their extension as permanent huts.
+The proper performance of these new shelters after 2 destructive earthquakes of 1893 and 1895 increased the trust of people, led to the planning of their house extension as their permanent huts.